rishab-sharma/image_classifier/README.md

-# Tensorflow Image Classifier
+# Image Classifier using tensorflow

-This is the code for 'Image Classifier in TensorFlow'.
+This is the code for 'Image Classifier in TensorFlow' by Rishab Sharma.

 ## Requirements